BSafes-Papers/BSafes-Papers.github.io/docs/sex/the-factors-involvoed-in-the-exit-from-sex-trafficking-a-review.md

 <div class="dont-break-out" markdown="1">
 This is the mobile-friendly web version of the [original article](https://vc.bridgew.edu/cgi/viewcontent.cgi?article=2448&context=jiws).
-# The Factors Involved in the Exit from Sex Traffifficking: A Review
+# The Factors Involved in the Exit from Sex Trafficking: A Review
 {: .no_toc }

 ### Journal of International Women's Studies